Nix Development Environment for CARE¶

 Database connection refused:

-# Wait for PostgreSQL to fully start sleep 5 # Or check if initialization is complete pg_ctl status -D ~/.local/share/postgres
+# Wait for PostgreSQL to fully start sleep 5 # Or check if initialization is complete pg_ctl status -D .nix-data/postgres

 Clean Reset¶